M705-bit/M705-bit/README.md

 - 📝 A repository where I post my solutions to Beecrowd problems: https://github.com/M705-bit/beecrowd
 - 👩‍💻 A repository where I post my solutions to Leetcode problems: https://github.com/M705-bit/75-days-of-code
 - 🥳 A birthday calendar where you can register your friends' birthdays: https://m705-bit.github.io/BirthdayCalendar-/
-- 📖 An API to manage a library's collection: https://github.com/M705-bit/library/tree/master
+- 📖 An API to manage a library's collection, built with Node.js and Express: https://github.com/M705-bit/library/tree/master
 ---

 ### 🤖 Programming Languages and Tools